opencybersecurityalliance/stix-shifter/adapter-guide/develop-stix-adapter.md

 ## Prerequisites

-- Your development environment must use any of the follow Python versions: 3.6, 3.7, 3.8 and 3.9.
+- Your development environment must use Python 3.8 or greater.
 - You must have access to the target data source.
 In the sample scenario, you must have access to Product A data source.
 - You must be familiar with Product A's query language and APIs.
 - You must be familiar or understand the following concepts: